-Electromagnetic compatibility can be guaranteed only if the lids of the enclosure are securely tightened.
+Electromagnetic compatibility can only be guaranteed if the lids of the enclosure are securely tightened.
 Leaving the enclosure open may lead to electromagnetic disturbances.

 In Ex hazardous areas, only sensors and transmitters marked as such on their rating plates may be used!